Date

 - Insist on a detailed written contract: A verbal agreement leaves room for error and disputes.
 Your contract is your safety net and should clearly outline every project detail, including the timeline, payment schedule, and property protection plan.

-What to Look for in a Local Roofing Contractor
+How to Vet Your Local Roofing Contractor

 Choosing a contractor for your roof replacement is a big decision.
 The team you hire will be responsible for protecting your home or business from the elements, so it’s crucial to find someone you can trust.
 While materials and cost are important, the quality of the installation is what truly determines how long your new roof will last.
 A great contractor communicates clearly, respects your property, and stands behind their work.